itenium-be/blog-posts/npm/vuejs/2019-04-19-VueJS-Tutorial.md

 Vue.js has wrapped array functions so that they are reactive:
 `push`, `pop`, `shift`, `unshift`, `splice`, `sort`, `reverse`

-Assigning a new array will reuse DOM elements if possible on the rerender.
+Assigning a new array will reuse DOM elements if possible on the re-render.

 It **will not detect `this.items[0] = 'newVal'`**.
 If you must, use:
 ```javascript